oqtane/oqtane.docs/src/pages/dev/themes/troubleshooting.md

 ## Overview

 This section provides resources and guidance for troubleshooting various aspects of working with themes in Oqtane.
-Whether you’re applying pre-built themes or developing custom ones, these guides will help you navigate common issues.
+Whether you're applying pre-built themes or developing custom ones, these guides will help you navigate common issues.

 ### Theme Troubleshooting Guides